cryptus-neoxys/Flask_Blog/README.md

 - Responsive site design using **Bootstrap**.
 - Login / Signup (User authentication added with password hashing)
 - Update Your Login and Profile info
+- Create, Update, Delete Posts
+- Pagination for Posts display
+- View all posts by a User

 ----